psf/requests/docs/user/quickstart.rst

 .. module:: requests

 Eager to get started?
 This page gives a good introduction in how to get started with Requests.
-This assumes you already have Tablib installed.
+This assumes you already have Requests installed.
 If you do not, head over to the :ref:`Installation <install>` section.

 First, make sure that: